EdithM5/alx-system_engineering-devops/0x00-shell_basics/README.md

 11 lists contents in order of the declared directories 12 will print the file type
 13 generates a link file to /bin/ls named __ls__
+14 will copy non existent HTML files from current directory to parent directory 15 will move all directories beginning with uppercase to the  directory /tmp/u 16 will delete all files in the directory that end with ~ 17 will create 3 directories welcome/to/school
+18 will list all directories and files in the current directory 19 will create a magic file that can detect files with the string school